Sacred Mantra Meditation

 Feel free to check out my other blogs for more information.

-Soon, you will be able to find a lot more concise information by checking out my educational videos containing secrets of the ancient, timeless knowledge of Bhakti Yoga - literally at your fingertips.
+You can find a lot more concise information by checking out my educational videos containing secrets of the ancient, timeless knowledge of Bhakti Yoga - literally at your fingertips.

 If you would like to explore how you can incorporate Bhakti Yoga into your life in a balanced and harmonious way, and feel you would benefit from one on one support, you are welcome to book a free discovery session with myself, Rasika Manjari.